-The Golden Knights play five home games at T-Mobile Arena in the month of January.
+The Golden Knights play five home games at T-Mobile Arena in the month of February.
 Our Home Preview, presented by Berkshire Hathaway, looks at what's on tab for the Golden Knights this month.

 Since the Golden Knights defeated the Senators in Ottawa in November, the team from Canada's capital has been in a freefall.
 Although it seems like a virtual certainty that the Senators will not be in the playoffs this season, they still possess arguably the NHL's top defenseman in Erik Karlsson.

 If it was not for the Cinderella Story that the Golden Knights have wrote so far this season, the New Jersey Devils might be the league foremost feel-good story.
 After missing the playoffs for five straight years, the Devils look to be in solid position to qualify this year.
 They are led by forward Taylor Hall, who has put himself in the conversation to be the league's MVP by putting together the best season of his career.

 If there's any team that the Golden Knights have struggled against in the Western Conference this season, it's the Minnesota Wild.
 Vegas has dropped a pair of decisions in Minnesota this season, and the Golden Knights will be out for revenge as the Wild make their only visit of the season to Sin City.

 It's been a weird year for the Calgary Flames this season.
 After squeaking into the playoffs last year, many expected them to take the next step in 2017-18.
 So far, the fate of the Flames remains unwritten - they seem just as likely to finish second in the Pacific Division as they are to miss the playoffs.
 Calgary will come to Vegas badly in need of two points.